csebuetnlp/BanglaSocialBias/README.md

 ### Naturally Sourced

-We take the naturally sourced sentences published in the paper: [Toward Cultural Bias Evaluation Datasets: The Case of Bengali Gender, Religious, and National Identity](https://aclanthology.org/2023.c3nlp-1.8/) name BIBED.
+We take the naturally sourced sentences published in the paper: [Toward Cultural Bias Evaluation Datasets: The Case of Bengali Gender, Religious, and National Identity](https://aclanthology.org/2023.c3nlp-1.8/) named BIBED.
 We specifically used the *Explicit Bias Evaluation (EBE)* dataset for our purpose.
 We had to go through different preprocessing to make our data because the data contained different irregularities.
 This was caused as the naturally extracted sentences had their subject changed on the basis of gender or religion.
 This caused the sentence pairs to be used to have data points that made no sense semantically.
 Some of the modifications are shown as follows:

 ![Figures/ebe_rejections.png](Figures/ebe_rejections.png)